 Should you decarb before or after extraction?

-Do you decarb and infuse simultaneously?
+Can you decarb and infuse at the same time?

 Written By